Earn or Access 90 Day StoreCash> here

 Installation requirements for Cooktops

-All cooktops must be professionally installed by a licenced electrician, and depending on your connections, some upgrades may be required.
+All cooktops must be professionally installed by a licensed electrician, and depending on your connections, some upgrades may be required.
 If upgrading from a standard electric or gas cooktop to an induction cooktop, power upgrades may be needed.
 For the best result, we recommend you book a site assessment before installation.

 We’ve got tradies on hand to make the process simple.
 We’ll not only install your new cooktop, but also show you how to use it.
 The Good Guys Home Services will send a fully licenced tradie to your home, and if removal of your old cooktop is required, we’ll even take that one away for you – and all the rubbish, too.